On opening day at Disneyland's Star Wars land, a super fan rates the experience

 We hadn't done everything I wanted, but my daughter didn't know what she was missing and was so enamored with LR that we just relaxed for a moment and enjoyed each others' company.
 We were both impressed by the Docking Bay's design, admiring the shipping container areas you could sit in, the tangle of light wires overhead and the rumbling sounds of transport ships taking off.

-The writer and his friend, Chewbacca.
+The author and his friend, Chewbacca.

 Alice Rope